ctonton/Quick_OpenWrt/README.md

 bash build.sh
 ```

-For more information about using th Image Builder, visit https://openwrt.org/docs/guide-user/additional-software/imagebuilder
+For more information about using the Image Builder, visit https://openwrt.org/docs/guide-user/additional-software/imagebuilder